fmmb/myservers-admin-scripts/README.md

     ps -eo pcpu,pid,user,args --no-headers| sort -t. -nk1,2 -k4,4 -r |head -n 5

-# Giving some previledges to the staff
+# Giving some previledges to the staff (SO server only)

 Also add the users to the group, by adding the users to `/etc/group`.
 Example: